fesily/lua-language-server/Annotations.md

 <br>

 ### `@generic`
 Generics allow code to be reused and serve as a sort of "placeholder" for a type.
 Surrounding the generic in backticks (`` ` ``) will capture the value and use it for the type.
+[Generics are still WIP](https://github.com/LuaLS/lua-language-server/issues/1861).

 **Syntax**